6 Giving Tuesday Email Examples That Convert

 In 2019, Giving Tuesday raised $1.97 billion in the United States, with online giving increasing 28% from 2018 to 2019.
 That total includes the $19,433,030 from 153,543 donors that Classy customers raised.
 The global event inspires millions of people to donate to causes they care about, and email marketing is one key strategy that can engage and encourage your audience to support your nonprofit.

 Below, we cover six Giving Tuesday emails that convert in order to spark engagement, encourage action, and drive donations for your nonprofit.
-Each tactic is paired with a real world example, where we’ll highlight what elements made it successfully convert.
+Each tactic is paired with a real-world example, where we’ll highlight what elements made it successfully convert.

 1. Build Momentum With a Soft Launch

 For a soft launch, you’ll want to reach out to your most devoted supporters about 2 to 3 weeks before Giving Tuesday.
 These supporters can include your recurring and long-time donors, volunteers, board members, and past Giving Tuesday participants.
-They have an established relationship with your nonprofit, which makes them more likely to commit early donations and be open with any feedback.
+They have an established relationship with your nonprofit, which makes them more likely to commit early donations and be open to any feedback.

 That, in turn, generates early momentum for your campaign.
 When you officially launch, potential donors will be more likely to give when they see you’ve already made significant progress toward your goal.